Ph.D. Requirements

 The Ecology mini-symposium is an evening seminar which is held twice a year.
 Before your final defense, you will have to present the results of your research at one of these symposia.

-Thesis Defense
+Dissertation Defense

 Registration

-A Ph.D. candidate is required to register continuously (spring/fall) for each semester from the time the comprehensive examination is passed and the two-semester residence requirement is met until the thesis is accepted by the doctoral committee, including the semester of the comprehensive exam and the semester of the final oral exam, regardless of whether work is being done on the thesis during this interval.
+A Ph.D. candidate is required to register continuously (spring/fall) for each semester from the time the comprehensive examination is passed and the two-semester residence requirement is met until the dissertation is accepted by the doctoral committee, including the semester of the comprehensive exam and the semester of the final oral exam, regardless of whether work is being done on the dissertation during this interval.
 A doctoral student must register for at least one credit if they plan to take the final exam during the summer semester.